ZJOttaviani/ZJOttaviani/README.md

 #### Hobbies

 I love to run in parks like the one below[^1].
 [^1]: There's actually a great parkrun here on Saturday mornings.
+Well, it's OK.

 ![Caffarella 1](https://github.com/user-attachments/assets/9163f27b-734d-4588-a3c7-7aa5a5c8bd54 "Test")